-RULE 11 - PRE-TRIAL ORDERS
+RULE 12 - PRE-TRIAL ORDERS

-11.1 There shall be a written pre-trial order filed in every case on the trial calendar before the trial begins.
+12.1 There shall be a written pre-trial order filed in every case on the trial calendar before the trial begins.
 Pre-trial orders are to be reduced to writing and signed by a Superior Court Judge, all of the attorneys, and any unrepresented parties before the trial begins.
-The pre-trial conference and the pre-trial order shall be done in accordance with the provisions of Rule 7 of the General Rules of Practice for Superior and District Courts as they appear in the North Carolina General Statutes.
+The pre-trial conference and the pre-trial order shall be done in accordance with the provisions of Rule 7 of the General Rules of Practice for Superior and District Courts as codified.
+A case shall not be dismissed for failure to timely initiate a pre-trial conference by the Plaintiff, or their counsel if represented, unless the Defendant or their counsel if represented, has attempted to initiate a pretrial conference within 3 days of the time Plaintiff's counsel was to initiate the conference under the Rule.
+If neither side attempts to timely initiate a pre-trial conference as required, how to proceed and what sanctions, if any are to be assessed and against whom they are to be assessed shall be in the discretion of the presiding judge, in the interests of justice, and subject to the provisions of the Rules of Civil Procedure, The Rules of Practice for the Superior and District Courts, and any other applicable legal authority and due process constraints.